openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/postcommissuralFornixOfBrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Postcommissural fornix of brain' is a tract of diencephalon.
-It is part of the fornix of brain and lateral hypothalamic area.
+   :definition: Is a tract of diencephalon.
+Is part of the fornix of brain and the lateral hypothalamic area. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003016) ('is_a' and 'relationship')]
-   :description: The posterior fibers of the fornix, which continue through the hypothalamus to the mammillary bodies; then to the anterior nuclei of thalamus, which project to the cingulate cortex.
+   :description: The posterior fibers of the fornix, which continue through the hypothalamus to the mammillary bodies; then to the anterior nuclei of thalamus, which project to the cingulate cortex. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0003016)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109072
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0003016#postcommissural-fornix
    :name: postcommissural fornix of brain